 Before hunting, you need to determine the following:

-You'll need to have your hunter education certification information before purchasing or applying for a Montana hunting license if you were born after January 1, 1985.
+You'll need to have your Hunter Education certification information before purchasing or applying for a Montana hunting license if you were born after Jan.
+1, 1985.

 Montana offers a six-week archery season; a five-week general big game season; a 101-day waterfowl season; spring and fall turkey and bear seasons; a six-month wolf season, and a liberal upland game bird season.